 When I went natural and started learning about healthy hair care, one of the things that jumped out at me was – avoid products with cones by any means necessary.

-At the time, this proved to be a herculean task but over the years, it has become easier to find silicone free products but do you know why silicones are bad for hair?
+At the time, this proved to be a herculean task but over the years, it has become easier to find silicone-free products.

 What Are Silicones?

-A silicone is a polymer or oligomer used in hair care products to achieve deep conditioning and detangling effects, and make hair glossier, shinier and softer.
-Why would something that does so much for the hair be bad then?
-Unfortunately, this conditioning, glossy, shiny and soft effect is an illusion that leads to chaos for your hair in the long term.
+Unfortunately, this conditioning, glossy, shiny, and soft effect is an illusion that leads to chaos for your hair in the long term.

-Why Are Silicones in Hair Products Bad for Your Hair?
+Why Are Silicones in Hair Products Bad for Curly Hair?

 5 Common Types of Silicones in Hair Products